minecraftforum/rules/rules/global/rules.markdown

 * __Troll__

     Trolling of any kind is not tolerated.
-Accusing someone of trolling, which is known as "Troll Calling" is also disallowed, eg: "Stop trolling", "You're a troll!".
+Accusing someone of trolling, which is known as "Troll Calling" is also disallowed, e.g.: "Stop trolling", "You're a troll!".
 If someone is trolling then it should be reported.

 * __Flame or Provoke__